nugwuegbu/medcor_new_backend/replit.md

 - Created missing URL files for tenants, medical_records, treatments, and subscription_plans apps
 - Added SessionMiddleware to Django settings to fix admin panel access
 - Django backend now runs successfully on port 8002 with all APIs working
+- Added computed `duration` property to DoctorAvailabilitySlot model that calculates total slot duration from start_time and end_time
+- Updated DoctorAvailabilitySlotSerializer to include the duration field in API responses

 ## User Preferences
 Preferred communication style: Simple, everyday language.